top of page

 Covid affected Flint's agility debut but, since July 2022, he has gone from grade 2 to 7 and is now a regular in championship classes across the UK.
 To keep him in tip-top condition he regularly attends hydro sessions, physiotherapy and a chiropractor.

 He has qualified for lots of prestigious events along the way, won lots of league points counting towards finals.
-His rosette and trophy collection is very impressive.
+His rosette and trophy collection is extensive and very impressive.

 Flint is offered at stud to approved and health tested girls of good temperament (strictly no merles).
 Please see our Stud Dog's Page for more information.